ankane/s3tk/README.md

 ## Best Practices

-Keep things simple to reduce the chance of mistakes.
+Keep things simple and follow the principle of least privilege to reduce the chance of mistakes.

 - Don’t allow ACL to be set on individual objects (no `s3:PutObjectAcl`).
 Use bucket policies instead.
 - Keep bucket policies simple.
 Avoid mixing objects with different permissions in the same bucket.
+- Strictly limit who can perform bucket-related operations

 ## Notes